rmaniego/rice-leaf-health-classifier/README.md

 Image Classifier Demo for ESci 126 Computer Fundamentals and Programming

 # Initial Setup
+1. Create and/or activate a virtual environment.
-Run in command line: `pip install -r requirements.txt`
+2. Run in command line: `pip install -r requirements.txt`

 # Additional Notes
 To improve accuracy of the model: